RosemaryOjwang/Cyclistic-Bike-Share-Data-Analysis/README.md

 # Cyclistic-Bike-Share-Data-Analysis
 ## Project Overview
-This Cyclistic Bike-Share Analysis explores historical bike trip data to understand how casual riders and annual members use the service differently.
-The goal is to identify trends and behaviors that can help the company increase annual memberships, which are more profitable than one-time rides.
-By analyzing ride patterns, trip durations, and usage trends, this study provides data-driven insights to support a marketing strategy aimed at converting casual riders into long-term subscribers.
+This Cyclistic Bike-Share Analysis examines historical trip data to identify usage patterns between casual riders and annual members, aiming to provide data-driven insights that support a marketing strategy for increasing profitable long-term subscriptions.

 ## Dataset
-The dataset used in this analysis includes historical bike trip records from Cyclistic’s bike-share program, specifically from [Divvy 2019 Q1](Datasets/Divvy_Trips_2019_Q1.csv) and [Divvy 2020 Q1](Datasets/Divvy_Trips_2020_Q1.csv), which were combined into a single dataset for analysis.
-The combined dataset contained a total of 791,956 rows, representing bike trips from both time periods.
-It captures detailed information on bike rentals, allowing the comparison in the behavior of annual members and casual riders.
-Note that while column names differed slightly between the two datasets, they refered to the same concepts.
-Below were the key columns in the dataset, separated into **raw data** and **calculated columns**:
+The dataset for this analysis combines historical bike trip records from Cyclistic’s bike-share program: Divvy 2019 Q1 and Divvy 2020 Q1, totaling 791,956 trips.
+It details bike rentals, enabling a comparison between annual members and casual riders.
+Though column names varied slightly, they represented the same concepts.
+Below are the key columns, categorized as raw data and calculated columns:

 ### Raw Data Columns:
 - ride_id (or trip_id): A unique identifier for each bike trip.